pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 * All properties on a model must be optional or have a default value.
 * All relationships must be optional.

-SharingGRDB has only one of these limitations:
+SQLiteData has only one of these limitations:

 * Unique constraints on columns (except for the primary key) cannot be upheld on a distributed schema.
 For example, if you have a `Tag` table with a unique `title` column, then what